x

 Motivator

-Depression is very common in Huntington's disease.
+Depression is also very common in HD.
 Researchers know that depression is actually a symptom of the disease, rather than people just feeling sad.
-But depression can often be treated and when someone's depressed, it's important that people around them try to keep them involved in activities.
-If you think someone with HD is depressed, try to get them to see a doctor.
+However, depression can often be treated and when someone's depressed, it's important that people around them try to keep them involved in activities.
+If you think someone with HD is depressed,encourage them to see a doctor.

 Apathy

 People can also suffer from apathy, which means that they have difficulty motivating themselves to do anything.
-This can be a difficult problem because it is very important that people with Huntington's disease exercise and be active, it can help delay symptoms.
-However, often if prompted, and encouraged they will be more successfully motivated to do things.
+This can be a difficult problem because it is very important that people with HD exercise and be active as it can help delay symptoms.
+However, often if prompted and encouraged, they will be more successfully motivated to do things.
 Apathy can be difficult to treat, but getting a regular routine of activities can often help.

 Denial